Once Bitten, Twice Shy?

 - Frasers (presence in 25 markets including Australia, China, South Korea, Japan, Vietnam, Indonesia, India, Thailand).

 Granted Singapore is an extremely small country, but they have a long-term view and understand the importance of diversifying and building long-term relationships.
 For example, CapitaLand entered Vietnam and China in 1994.

-The question now becomes whether if it’s too late for Aussie REITs to expand overseas?
+Is it too late for Aussie REITs to expand overseas, especially to Asia?